ItsDrike/itsdrike.com/content/posts/software-licenses.md

 Whenever you're in such copyright law violation, the significance of such violation will depend on where you live.
 Some countries don't even respect the copyright law, allowing you to use whatever code you want as there's no law to violate if your country doesn't actually have the copyright law at all, however most developed countries do respect copyright.
-If you live in one of those countries, you'll just need to learn how they handle copyright violations.
-It may be the case that before any legal case can be made, the author must send you a copyright violation letter (so called: ciese and desist).
+If you live in one of the copyright-respecting countries, you'll just need to learn how they handle copyright violations.
+It may be the case that before any legal case can be made, the author must send you a copyright violation letter (so called: `ciese and desist letter`).
 However if your country doesn't require that, you may simply find yourself facing a lawsuit for copyright infringement without any prior warning.

-As you can see, you can't actually "violate" an open-source license, rather if you do not meet the conditions of said license, then the license doesn't apply to you and you do not acquire the permissions granted by it.
-Unless you've acquired these permissions by some other means, you are violating copyright, but you aren't violating the actual open-source license as it isn't a license that you've signed or anything like that, it's just something giving you the possibility to use that work, if you follow it.
-That said though, in practice you often hear about a license being "violated", but what's really meant by that, in fact what they mean is that since you didn't meet the conditions of that license, you're violating copyright.
+As you can see, you can't actually "violate" a software license, rather if you do not meet the conditions of said license, then the license doesn't apply to you and you do not acquire the permissions granted by it.
+Unless you've acquired these permissions by some other means, you are violating copyright, but you aren't violating the actual software license as it isn't a license that you've signed or anything like that, it's just something giving you the possibility to use that work, if you follow it.
+That said though, in practice you often hear about a license being "violated", but what's really meant by that is that since you didn't meet the conditions of that license, hence you're violating copyright.

 So remember, a software license can only ever give the recipient of the creative works additional rights, it can never takes away rights.